sudarshan2401/tp/docs/DeveloperGuide.md

 The scenario is depicted by this sequence diagram.
 For execution of `cmd`, refer to this [sequence diagram](#execution-of-a-removestudentcommand).
 ##### Remove Student Mechanism
 <puml src="diagrams/RemoveStudentSequenceDiagramPart1.puml" alt="RemoveStudentSequenceDiagramPart1" />
+**Note:** The lifeline for `RemoveStudentCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 The mechanism to execute a `RemoveStudentCommand` is elaborated in the below walkthrough.
 This is a list of variables used in the walkthrough for clarity.